rjhalliday/rjhalliday.github.io/_posts/2024-06-01-python-is-the-ideal-language-for-ai-and-datas-cience-enthusiasts.md

 title: "Why Python Is the Ideal Language for Machine Learning, AI, and Data Science"
 date: 2024-06-01 00:00:00 +1000
 categories: [ai, llm, data-science]
-tags: [ai, llm, data-science, matlab, python]
+tags: [ai, llm, data-science, python]
 ---

 # Why Python Is the Ideal Language for Machine Learning, AI, and Data Science